We at the Betty and Davis Fitzgerald Foundation are humbled by the work of non-profits in Georgia. There are so many we would like to help!

 - Increasing access to mental health resources

-- Supporting education for disadvantaged students in a way that promotes high school and college completion
+- Supporting education for disadvantaged students in a way that promotes high school completion and post-secondary certification

 - Supporting disadvantaged adults in accessing job training and securing jobs